 Elche or Elx is a town located in the comarca of Baix Vinalopó, Spain.
 According to the 2014 census, Elx has a population of 228,647 inhabitants, ranking as the third most populated city in the Valencian Community and the 20th largest Spanish city.

-Murcia is a city in south-eastern Spain, the capital and most populous city of the autonomous community of the Region of Murcia, and the seventh largest city in the country.
-It has a population of 460,349 inhabitants in 2021.
+Murcia is a city in south-eastern Spain, the capital and most populous city of the Autonomous Community of the Region of Murcia, and the seventh largest city in the country, with a population of 447,182 inhabitants in 2018.

-La Palma, also San Miguel de La Palma, is the most north-westerly island of the Canary Islands, Spain.
-La Palma has an area of 708 square kilometres making it the fifth largest of the seven main Canary Islands.
+La Palma, also known as La isla bonita and officially San Miguel de La Palma, is the most north-westerly island of the Canary Islands, Spain.
+La Palma has an area of 708 square kilometres making it the fifth largest of the eight main Canary Islands.

 Alicante is a city on the Valencian Community, Spain.
 It is the capital of the province of Alacant, and a historic Mediterranean port.
 The population of the city was 330,525 as of 2016, the second-largest in València.